codyrf1990/CheatSheet/README.md

 ### Support

-Questions or fixes?
-Open an issue or share feedback with the SolidCAM operations crew.
 The project is intentionally framework-free so changes remain lightweight and easy to deploy.